Myles Straw Player Props: Guardians vs. Astros

-Myles Straw -- 1-for-4 with a triple and an RBI in his last game -- will be in action for the Cleveland Guardians against the Houston Astros, with Cristian Javier on the mound, on June 9 at 7:10 PM ET.
+The Cleveland Guardians, including Myles Straw and his .385 slugging percentage in past 10 games, including three extra-base hits but no home run), take on starter J.P.
+France and the Houston Astros at Progressive Field, Saturday at 6:10 PM ET.

-In his most recent appearance, he went 1-for-4 with a triple and an RBI against the Red Sox.
+In his most recent appearance, he strung together three hits (going 3-for-6 with a double) against the Astros.

 Myles Straw Game Info & Props vs. the Astros